Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 1 comment

-Caring for dogs means being part of their vibrant cycle—a changing season that connects us with nature.
-In spring and fall, when their coats begin to shed, it can sometimes be exhausting to deal with the hair lying around.
-But it's precisely in these moments that our love for these wonderful creatures shines through.
-Behind every hair we vacuum away lies our dedication to ensuring the well-being of a loyal companion.
+Caring for dogs means being part of their living cycle – an interplay of the seasons that connects us to nature.
+In spring and autumn, when they begin to shed, it can sometimes be annoying to get annoyed by the loose hair.
+But it is precisely in these moments that our love for these wonderful creatures shines through.
+Because behind every hair we vacuum up lies the dedication to ensuring the well-being of a loyal companion.

-It's not just the care, but the awareness that we're helping them stay healthy and feel good.
-Thus, every brush, every bath, and every extra minute we give them becomes an expression of our affection .
-The rhythm of the year and the small challenges it brings remind us that living with a dog is a dance of life—full of devotion, patience, and unconditional love.
+It's not just the grooming, but the awareness that we are helping them stay healthy and feel good.
+Every brushing, every bath, and every extra minute we give them becomes an expression of our affection .
+The rhythm of the year and the little challenges it brings remind us that living with a dog is a dance of life – full of devotion, patience, and unconditional love.

-STEINKRAFT zeolite for dogs supports coat change - black dog and lots of dog hair next to it.
+STEINKRAFT Zeolite for dogs supports during shedding - black dog and lots of dog hair next to it.

-To be honest, we at Steinkraft chose a short-haired dog because we somehow thought these breeds shed less.
+To be honest, we at Steinkraft opted for a short-haired dog because we somehow thought these breeds shed less.
 Our Labrador Retriever taught us otherwise.
-We would never, ever, ever trade him for that.
+We would never, ever, ever trade him for that reason.
 That goes without saying.
-But: the shedding process is a concern for us.
-The constant scratching irritates dog owners, as do the bald patches, and dandruff can suddenly appear.
+But: the shedding season is a concern for us.
+The constant scratching irritates dog owners, as do the bald patches, and suddenly dandruff can appear as well.

-We wrote this blog post to offer support to dog owners during this shedding season, which can often be a challenging one.
+We wrote this blog post to offer support to dog owners during this shedding season, which can often be a challenging time.

-For many dogs, it's a natural, but sometimes stressful, phase, and for us as owners, it can quickly become a test of patience when the hair ends up everywhere.
-With this article, we hope to provide a helpful reminder that shedding is more than just a hairy affair—it's a part of the life cycle of our beloved four-legged friends.
-Just like putting away summer clothes and putting away winter ones for us.
+For many dogs, it's a natural but sometimes tiring phase, and for us as owners, it can quickly become a test of patience when hair ends up everywhere.
+With this article, we want to offer a helpful reminder that shedding is more than just a hairy matter – it's part of our beloved four-legged friends' life cycle, just like putting away summer clothes and winter clothes for us.

-With the right care tips and a little patience, this process can be more stress-free and healthier.
-This way, living together not only becomes easier, but also more enjoyable for both parties!
-That's just how we see it.
+With the right care tips and a little patience, this process can be less stressful and healthier.
+This makes living together not only easier, but also more enjoyable for both partners!
+That's how we see it.

-Dog shedding - lots of dog hair on the floor.
+Dog shedding its coat - there are lots of dog hairs on the floor.

-What symptoms can dogs show during their coat change?
+What symptoms can dogs show during shedding season?

-During the shedding season, dogs may experience various symptoms that are usually normal but sometimes require special attention.
+During shedding season, dogs can experience various symptoms, which are mostly normal but sometimes require special attention.
 Here are some of the most common symptoms:

 1. Increased hair loss

-The most obvious symptom during the shedding season is increased shedding.
-You'll likely notice more dog hair on furniture, clothing, and floors.
+The most obvious symptom during shedding season is increased hair loss.
+You will likely notice more dog hair on furniture, clothing, and floors.

 2. Dry or flaky skin

-In some dogs, the skin may become dry during the shedding period, which may result in flaking or mild itching.
+In some dogs, the skin can become dry during shedding, which manifests as dandruff or mild itching.

 3. Itching and scratching

-As the old hair sheds and the new fur grows, your dog may experience increased itching, leading to frequent scratching.
-However, this shouldn't be excessive—in severe itching, a visit to the vet is recommended.
+As your dog sheds its old fur and grows a new coat, it may experience increased itching, leading to frequent scratching.
+However, this shouldn't be too intense – if the itching is severe, a visit to the vet is advisable.

 4. Bald spots

-It's possible for the coat to fall out unevenly in some areas, which can lead to bald patches.
-This is normal as long as they aren't too large or accompanied by skin problems.
-However, if there are any noticeable patches, you should consult a veterinarian.
+It's not uncommon for the fur to fall out unevenly in some areas, which can lead to bald patches.
+As long as these aren't too large or accompanied by skin problems, this is normal.
+However, you should consult a veterinarian if you notice any unusual patches.

-STEINKRAFT Zeolite for dogs helps with coat change - Dog lies on sofa and next to it many of his hair
+STEINKRAFT Zeolite for dogs helps with shedding - dog lies on sofa and next to it many of its hairs

-During the shedding period, the coat may temporarily appear dull and less shiny as the new coat is still growing and the old one is being shed.
+During shedding season, the coat may temporarily appear dull and less shiny, as the new coat is still growing and the old one is being shed.

 6. Increased licking or biting

-When dogs feel itchy, they may also start licking or biting certain areas of their body more frequently.
-Be careful not to do this excessively to avoid damaging their skin.
+When dogs experience itching, they may also start licking themselves more frequently or biting certain parts of their body.
+Make sure this doesn't happen excessively to avoid skin injuries.

 7. Skin redness or irritation

-In rare cases, dogs may develop skin irritation or redness during shedding, especially if they have sensitive skin or are prone to allergies.
+In rare cases, dogs may develop skin irritations or redness during shedding, especially if they have sensitive skin or are allergic.

 8. Fatigue or malaise

-Some dogs may feel a little tired or unwell during the shedding period, as their bodies need energy to grow the new coat.
-However, if lethargy or loss of appetite occurs, you should consult a veterinarian.
+Some dogs feel a little tired or unwell during shedding season, as their bodies need energy to grow new fur.
+However, if lethargy or loss of appetite also occurs, you should consult a veterinarian.

-STEINKRAFT Zeolite for dogs - support during coat change - a whole handful
+STEINKRAFT Zeolite for dogs - support during shedding - a whole handful

-Are there any home remedies that can help our dog with its coat change?
+Are there any home remedies that can help our dog during shedding season?

-Shedding is a major metabolic process for our beloved pets' bodies.
-Supporting them during this time is a given.
+The shedding of fur is a major metabolic process for our pets.
+Supporting them during this time is only natural.

-Yes, there are various home remedies that can naturally support your dog's coat change.
-These home remedies not only promote coat health but also overall skin health .
+Yes, there are various home remedies that can naturally support your dog's shedding process.
+These remedies not only promote a healthy coat but also overall skin health .

 Here are some tried and tested tips: